 Sadly summer has now officially left us now.
 As the weather starts to turn chilly, all my mind can think of is hot pot!
 Hot pot or steamboat, whatever you may call it, is a really popular thing during cold weathers across Asia.
-This communal one pot way of eating is a simplistic way of bringing communities together.
-When everyone all cozy up with one another in front of a steaming hot pot under the cold weather and enjoying food, it’s really the most effective way of bringing people together.
+This communal one-pot way of eating is a simplistic way of bringing communities together.
+When everyone all cosy up with one another in front of a steaming hot pot under the cold weather and enjoying food, it’s really the most effective way of bringing people together.

 The Hot Pot Restaurant, located at Wardour Street, is a new restaurant addition to Chinatown.
 It serves, as suggested as its name, hot pot.
 The interior is pretty chic and elegant, making it a really cool spot to hang out with friends.
 For smaller and more intimate groups, there are plenty of comfortable booths to sit at as well.

 Their menu is pretty unique from other typical hot pot restaurants around town.
 Not only does it offer an extensive hot pot ingredients menu, it also have a vast drinks menu and other cooked dishes.
 The impression I get from browsing the menu is that they are aiming for a mixed Asian style.
 It seems to be a fusion of Chinese and Thai

 One of the things the restaurant highlights a lot is their drinks.
 The drinks menu is fairly extensive.
 Apart from the usual soft drinks, beers and wines, they have some signature east Asian blends as well as cocktails, mocktails, and juices.